prdn/zmq-omdp/README.md

 ZeroMQ Obsessive Majordomo Protocol: enhanced version of [ZeroMQ Majordomo Protocol (MDP) v0.2](http://rfc.zeromq.org/spec:7) for Node.JS.

+#### Structure
+* Worker : receives requests, does something and replies.
+A worker offers a service, should be a functionality as atomic as possible
+* Client : creates, pushes requests and waits for results (if needed).
+A request always includes a service and a payload/data for the Worker
+* Broker : handles requests queueing and routing

 ### API

 All data sent through the API should be data strings.